Racial hoax: Duke University lacrosse case

-Many people involved in, or commenting on the case, including Durham prosecutor Mike Nifong (who was later disbarred), called or suggested that the alleged assault was a hate crime.
+Many people involved in, or commenting on, the case, including Durham prosecutor Mike Nifong (who was later disbarred), called the alleged assault, or suggested that the alleged assault was, a hate crime.

+In December 2024 Mangum admitted it was a fabrication and asked for forgiveness.

 Ashley Todd mugging hoax

 In October 2008, Ashley Todd, a volunteer for the U.S. presidential campaign of Republican John McCain, falsely claimed to have been the victim of robbery and politically motivated physical assault by a supporter of McCain's Democratic opponent Barack Obama.

 The story broke less than two weeks before the 2008 United States presidential election on November 4.
 Todd later confessed to inventing the story after surveillance photos and a polygraph test were presented.
 She was charged with filing a false police report, and entered a probation program for first-time offenders.

-State University of New York at Albany bus attack hoax

-In January 2016, two black and one Hispanic female University at Albany (SUNY) students (Alexis Briggs, Asha Burwell and Ariel Agudio) gained national attention when they accused 10 to 12 white men and women of harassment and assault and that "racial slurs were used by the perpetrators" while riding a public CDTA bus.
-Hillary Clinton tweeted her support for them, asserting "There's no excuse for racism and violence on a college campus."

-The three were eventually indicted by a grand jury and arraigned for "10 misdemeanor charges, including assault, attempted assault and false reporting, along with a violation for harassment."
-Furthermore, the university expelled Agudio and Burwell and suspended Briggs for two years.

-Agudio and Burwell faced up to two years in jail for false reporting conviction but were sentenced to three years' probation, 200 hours of community service and a $1,000 fine when they were found guilty of two charges out of the original eleven.
-Briggs accepted a plea deal from the district attorney's office of community service in exchange for a public apology.

-Officer Sherry Hall shooting hoax

-In September 2016, Georgia police officer Sherry Hall claimed "a 6-foot, 230-pound African American man" had shot her, and that only her protective vest saved her life.
-The Georgia Bureau of Investigation determined that she fabricated the whole incident and charged her with four felonies, including evidence tampering and giving false statements to investigators.
-Hall was convicted of 11 criminal charges, including "making false statements, violating her oath and tampering with evidence," and sentenced to 15 years in prison and 23 years on probation.

 Maria Daly BLM burglary hoax

 In October 2016, Maria Daly, the wife of a police officer, reported a burglary at her family home.
 She stated that jewelry and money had been stolen, and that her house was tagged with graffiti referencing the Black Lives Matter movement.
 Police determined that the entire account was false, and charged Daly with filing a false police report and misleading a police investigation.
 Daly eventually pleaded guilty, essentially confirming that she had staged the burglary and spray-painted the house herself.